 Places to Stay & Things to Do

 The highest town and ski resort in eastern America is just six miles away.
 While the Beech Mountain Ski Resort is the big draw in the winter, their mountain biking trails created by the town of Beech Mountain are getting national attention.
-Plus, in early October each year is Autumn at Oz, the festive annual opening of the former Land of Oz theme park.
+Plus, in early fall each year is Autumn at Oz, the festive annual opening of the former Land of Oz theme park.
 Read more about the village of Beech Mountain.